ocf/ocfweb/ocfweb/docs/docs/contact.md

 Please do **not** send us your password over email, or your account will be disabled.

+**Do not email us about items lost in the lab.** The front desk is staffed by paid employees, not by OCF volunteers.
+If you email us, the front desk staff *will not see it*.
+If you've lost something, you should instead stop by in-person to ask for it.

 * [help@ocf.berkeley.edu](mailto:help@ocf.berkeley.edu)

   If you have questions about your OCF account, services we offer, or about